Why Salespeople Need Partnering Skills

 - Past/future orientation.
 Do you look to the future rather than the past in evaluating your business relationships?

-These critical attributes form a validated system of behaviors that creates healthy, thriving partnerships.
+These critical attributes form a validated system of behaviours that creates healthy, thriving partnerships.
 Partnering attributes can be measured and learned.
 Combine these with defined processes for implementing and guiding your alliances, and you have a repeatable formula for success.

 In the end, businesses don’t partner — people do.
 Companies that build effective partnering competencies in their workforce will fare much better than their shoot-from-the-hip counterparts in achieving success from their business alliances.
 Rather than simply studying the numbers and potential benefits associated with a business alliance, they focus on the core competencies and processes to consistently build effective partnerships.